googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

     return ''   # need to return SOME string w/200
 ```

-The only thing that needs to be done, is to place all Datastore access within the Datastore client's context manager, `ds_client.context()`.
-This means all Datastore code should be placed within its `with` statement, as you can see below.
+The only thing that needs to be done, is to place all Datastore access within the context manager `with` statement, both the query and delete request.
+With this in mind, update your `trim()` handler like this:

 - AFTER: